Our Approach to Sourcing and Human Rights

 Our commitment to corporate social responsibility extends to our supply chain and the vendors we work with throughout the world.

-- Labor compensation;
+- Labor compensation

-- Working conditions;
+- Working conditions

-- Child, slave, prison, or forced labor;
+- Child, slave, prison, or forced labor

-- Environmental protection;
+- Environmental protection

-- Product safety;
+- Product safety

-- Corruption or bribery (including foreign corrupt practices);
+- Corruption or bribery (including foreign corrupt practices)

-- Building and working safety conditions; and
+- Building and working safety conditions

-- Similar obligations.
+- Similar obligations

 If we become aware of a vendor’s non-compliance with Ross’ requirements or procedures, including any applicable local, national, or international labor or human trafficking laws, we will take appropriate responsive action, which can include suspending the vendor’s shipments and/or terminating the business relationship.